- Plastic tumbler media for aluminum and brass parts

 - Ceramic deburring media is best suited for deburring hard metals like steel, iron, and titanium.
 Besides, it also performs well in edge breaking, de-rusting, and burr removal.
-If you have machined parts, laser cutting parts, pressed parts, water jet cutting parts, plasma cutting parts, then ceramic deburring media is your first choice to remove the oxidation layer, slag, dirt, and burr.
-Also, the round deburring stones works the best for edge rounding and deburring.
+If you have machine parts, laser cutting parts, pressed parts, water jet cutting parts, and plasma cutting parts, then ceramic deburring media is your first choice to remove the oxidation layer, slag, dirt, and burr.
+Also, the round deburring stones work best for edge rounding and deburring.

 - Silicon carbide deburring media is more aggressive than ceramic deburring media.
 It is perfect for magnet deburring and radiusing.
 Some manufacturers classify silicon carbide media into the ceramic media category.

 Inovatec is the CE certificated deburring media supplier.

 Over 20 years’ experience, Inovatec is your best choice for tumbling media and industrial vibratory tumbler bowls.

 We get your desired finish in a short time with the best budget.

 Contact us today and get a free sample processing service now!

 - 2. What Types of Deburring Media Are There?

 - 3. How Is the Deburring Media Utilized?